ietf-wg-webtrans/webtrans-wg-materials/charter.md

 ### Description of Working Group

-The WebTransport working group will define new protocols or protocol extensions in order to support the development of the W3C WebTransport API <https://wicg.github.io/web-transport>.
+The WebTransport working group will define new client-server protocols or protocol extensions in order to support the development of the W3C WebTransport API <https://wicg.github.io/web-transport>.

 These protocols will support:
   * Reliable bidirectional and unidirectional communication that provides greater efficiency than Websockets (e.g. removal of head-of-line blocking).
   * Unreliable datagram communication, functionality not available in Websockets.
   * Origin checks to allow supporting the Web's origin-based security model.